Skip to content

 AWARDS DESCRIPTIONS

 Online application & nomination forms can be found clicking here: Application/Nomination Forms.
 Be sure to check the specific requirements for each award, scholarship or grant.
-Questions should be sent to Liz Matchett at exec-director@clta.net.
+Questions should be sent to awards chair at: awards@clta.net

 Outstanding Teacher Award

 The Outstanding Teacher Award is bestowed on a world languages and culture educator who exemplifies exceptional qualities which demonstrate passion for teaching and learning.
 Affiliates and CLTA members may nominate a CLTA member colleague for Outstanding Teacher.
 There may be one or more Outstanding Teachers per year; awards are granted on the basis of evidence-based qualifications.
+Nominees must be CLTA members in good standing for the current and previous year.
 The Awards Committee will not consider self-nominations.
-CLTA Board members may not nominate for this award.
 Click on title for requirements.

 California World Language Project Teacher Leader Award

-This award is presented by the California World Language Project to the individual who in addition to being an outstanding teacher, has made a significant contribution to world language and culture teacher training and/or professional development, and is considered a leader in the profession.
+This award is presented by the California World Language Project to the individual who in addition to being an outstanding teacher, has made a significant contribution to world languages and cultures teacher training and/or professional development, and is considered a leader in the profession.
 Affiliates and individuals may nominate CLTA members.
+Nominees must be CLTA members in good standing for the current and previous year.
 The Awards Committee will not consider self-nominations.
-CLTA Board members may not nominate for this award.
-Click on title for requirements..
+Click on title for requirements.

 The Hal Wingard Lifetime Achievement Award